Dashboard warning lights are just like your doctor – when they tell you something, you're wise to act on the advice.

-Ignoring the fact that optional equipment (and the associated warning lights) varies from one car to another, but there’s a core set of warning lights that are common to all car makers.
-Some of them are gentle reminders of things you need to attend to, some of them are there for information only and some are so serious that you should pull over and shut off the motor as soon as it is safe.
+Ignoring the fact that optional equipment (and the associated warning lights) varies from one car to another, there’s a core set of warning lights that are common to most modern vehicles.
+Some are gentle reminders of things you'll need to attend to in time, some are merely for information, and some are so serious that you should pull over and shut off the motor as soon as it is safe.

-So which is which, and do you really know what they all mean?
-Gadgets and gizmos vary from one car brand to another, but there is a set of core warning lights and symbols that you’ll find everywhere.
-And we’ve broken them down into sections so that you know just what you’re dealing with – and what you need to do next!
+Do you know which is which, and what they all mean?
+To give you a steer, we’ve broken them down into sections so that you know just what you’re dealing with – and what you need to do next when one lights up!

 Stop the car!